 Mention Osaka to someone who have visited there, everything possible would come to mind – there are the usual tourist attractions of Japan like the Osaka Castle, Sumiyoshi Taisha shrine and a few Japanese gardens.
 Then there is also the usual fun things that come with big cities like huge shopping options, city wonder and buzzing nightlife.
-Not to forget as well, all the amazing Japanese food you can try here.
+Not to forget as well, all the amazing Japanese food and interesting drinks like Japanese Sake you can try here.
 To sum it up, visit Osaka for the cultural attractions, city and nightlife, shopping and food!

 When is the best time to go

 As usual for anywhere in Japan, most travelers will recommend visiting Japan in either Spring or Autumn.
 For Spring, there is, of course, the famous Sakura or Cherry Blossoms sighting opportunities, but that would also mean it’s the peak season with way more tourist crowds.
 I personally prefer Autumn for the thousand shades of red, but if you ask me, anytime is a good time to visit Osaka.
 In a city, you can enjoy it just as much with some different flowers and trees no less, but still beautiful with all the city lights and evergreen gardens and parks.